 Shri Mataji in Cabella

-At the end of a narrow pass, through which the rushing river Borbera flows.
-Where the white rocks stand as a guard of honour, the valley opens up.
-It seems as if Shri Ganesha is sitting in the rocks, awaiting the arrival of his Mother.
-As the road reaches the mountains and gentle hills accompany the traveller, the destination appears: Cabella Ligure.
+At the end of a narrow pass through which the rushing river Borbera flows, where the white rocks stand as a guard of honour, the valley opens up.
+As the road meanders in the valley and gentle hills accompany the traveller, the destination soon appears: Cabella Ligure.